 Widow (80) & Mother of 37 Denied Social Security for 17 Years Because She Adopted -- Doesn't Regret Choice

 You read the title correctly.
 My mother, Joanne Elizabeth (Tedesco) Sheptock and my Father, Rudolph Peter Sheptock, Sr (who never changed "Sr" to "I" when my nephew was born), raised 37 children.
 They had seven biological children and adopted 30.
 My brother Jonathan (whose first name is my middle name) passed away in 2007 as my eldest sister Mary Grace sat beside him in the hospital.
-In addition to 36 surviving sons ad daughters, my mother has at least 46 grandchildren, 11 grandchildren and a dozen or more sons- and daughters-in-law (me having asked most recently around Thanksgiving 2015).
+In addition to 36 surviving sons ad daughters, my mother has at least 46 grandchildren, 11 grandchildren and many sons- and daughters-in-law (me having asked most recently around Thanksgiving 2015).
 She spends her days keeping up with over 100 people.

 Dad died on September 13th, 2000, with my older brother Robert having taken a leave of absence from his job at Shands Hospital in Gainesville, Florida to help care for Dad in his last days.
 It also helped that Mom is a retired nurse who also taught nursing school.
 Dad would have turned 85 on April 29th of this year.
 He was a navy veteran who often talked about his days serving on a navy destroyer (the USS Kalamazoo, if I'm not mistaken).
 He was a baker in the navy and fought in the Korean War.
 He eventually developed a hatred of guns and I've seen him break toy guns and water pistols anytime he found them.
 We got a treat every Easter though, as Dad made his glazed sweet bread -- a delicious family custom that he took to his grave.